 I remember really liking this young man when I was in high school.
 During an online conversation, based on my sexy profile pics, he felt comfortable enough to tell me he had masturbated to my photos.
 I was quite disgusted.
 Here I was thinking he could become a long-term boyfriend, yet he was already thinking about having sex with me because of my photos.
 He wasn’t thinking long term at all.

 I had another boyfriend who was also pretty honest.
 This guy knew I was a virgin and didn’t want to be intimate, and so he told me he’d try really hard to wait.
 He waited two weeks and then dumped me.

 I know not everyone reading this is a virgin, but do not believe the lie that you are now damaged goods.
 When you repent, Christ sees you as a new creation, His pure daughter who He indeed wants/commands his son to wait for until marriage.
-He wants to protect your purity, to guard your heart until the right time.
-He doesn’t condemn premarital sex for no good reason.
+God wants to protect your purity, to guard your heart until the right time.
+He doesn’t condemn premarital sex and all other forms of sexual activity outside of marriage between one man and one woman for no good reason.
 He does it because He loves us and knows what’s best for us.
 If you think you know better than God, that’s some serious pride, and God resists the prideful but gives grace to the humble.
 If you agree with God’s word, which says fornicators won’t receive the kingdom, and you desire to obey Him because you know He is worthy of your devotion and love because of all that He’s done for you, He will lovingly guide and teach you how to please Him.

 I pray you surrender to the only Man who has died for you to make a way for your forgiveness, freedom and redemption, so that He can spend eternity with you and you with Him, basking in His joy and love.
 No man will EVER love you as much as Christ does, though a true Christian man can love you like He does and seek to honor God by honoring you.